 New Jersey expanded Medicaid in accordance with the Affordable Care Act (ACA), utilizing federal funding to provide health insurance for the newly-eligible population starting in 2014.

-As a result, New Jersey’s total Medicaid enrollment increased by nearly 36 percent (462,581 people) between the fall of 2013 and October 2016.
-Total Medicaid enrollment in New Jersey as of October 2016 stood at nearly 1.75 million people.
-Through the end of 2015, New Jersey’s uninsured rate dropped by 35 percent, compared with where it was at the end of 2013.
+As a result, New Jersey’s total Medicaid enrollment increased by 36 percent—nearly 460,000 people—between the fall of 2013 and November 2017.
+Total Medicaid/CHIP enrollment in New Jersey as of late 2017 stood at nearly 1.75 million people.